DOieGYuan/DPRS_with_HMs/README.md

-# Reproduce the results in our paper [Unpublished]
+# Reproduce the bioinformatics results in our paper [Unpublished]
-This study focuses on the taxon-specifc heavy metal resistance in denitrifying phosphorus removal sludge
+This study focuses on the taxon-specifc heavy metal resistance in denitrifying phosphorus removal sludge.
+The background and main contents (findings from wet experiments) in this study is extensively disscussed in the paper.

 ## Main contents in this repository
 Home-made functional genes database is deposited in [Database](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/Database) filefold (both .fasta, .dmnd and .hmm);
 Raw data are in folder [Raw_data](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/Rawdata);